tomjoht/tomjoht.github.io/_restapicourse/docapis_more_about_authorization.md

 If you have public and private keys, you should explain where each key should be used, and that private keys should not be shared.

+If different license tiers provide different access to the API calls you can make, these licensing tiers should be explicit in your authorization section or elsewhere.

-## API keys section of documentation
+## Where to list the API keys section in documentation

 Since the API keys section is usually essential before developers can start using the API, this section needs to appear in the beginning of your help.